d-106/d-106/README.md

 - 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/deepali71195/?trk=eml-email_m2m_invite_single_01-header-0-profile_glimmer)

-- Along with all I am a God seeker, curious to know the relation between modern space science and ancient astronomy:)
+- I’m also a seeker, deeply curious about the connection between modern space science and ancient astronomy.
+I explore philosophy, study the Bhagavad Gita, and try to understand the world of tech through a spiritual lens.